WebWithAman/Blog-Website-Using-Only-HTML5/README.md

-# Blog-Website-Using-Only-HTML5
+# blog-website-using-only-html
-This is a Simple Blog Website Created Using Only HTML5...
+This is a simple and attractive Blogs website created using only HTML.